Authored interface standard

 Density, focus, validation, and dark mode handled as one system.

-Registry items remain practical to adopt inside shadcn workflows.
+Shadcn-compatible registry items remain practical to adopt.

 Interactive demo